 Not only that, but while data used to be collected and processed at yearly or quarterly intervals, today its' collected daily — often in real time.
 And here's the real kicker — the standards to which the actual work of analysis are held are leagues ahead of where they were only a few years ago.

 Today, the expectation is that any employee — regardless of his/her department and specialty — be able to conduct a highly precise analysis covering multiple dimensions and variables on demand.
 Throw in a slew of increasingly sophisticated data manipulations and it's easy to understand why data command and control is now considered the ultimate key to success.

 The more on top of your data, the more lessons you learn and faster you internalize those lessons.
 That means fewer mistakes and fewer missed opportunities.
 It also means faster time-to-resolution and greater optimization at every link in your value chain.
 A few fractions of a second shaved here might translate into a few million of dollars there.

-That's why data practices and the push for data insights can feel so much like an arms race.
+That's why data practices and the push to turn data into insights can feel so much like an arms race.
 To remain competitive, organizations need to continuously identify new and smarter ways to use and understand their data.

 Data Insights: From Collection To Reporting